obada-foundation/obadafoundation.github.io/dao/dao-join.md

 # WHY SHOULD YOU JOIN THE DAO?

 <div style="font-size:20px;"> <strong>Join us</strong> in shaping the future of IT Asset Disposition (ITAD)!
-OBADA is writing an ISO Standard (<a href="https://www.iso.org/standard/86280.html">ISO/AWI 20435</a>) detailing how to track physical assets digitally as non-fungible tokens.
+OBADA is writing an ISO Standard (ISO/AWI 20435) detailing how to track physical assets digitally as non-fungible tokens.
 Help us build a public utility to allow enterprise or supply chain systems to digitally represent physical assets as NFTs (pNFTs).
 This will in effect create a decentralized “Carfax™” to capture permanent, interoperable recordkeeping of any asset, from manufacturer to recycler, and give the world a standard for ordering and tracking end-of-life services such as data destruction and recycling.
 </div>
 <br/>
 ## DAO Members Get